 Disneyland is one of my favorite places.
 For many years, I was an annual pass holder, and over the span of my life I have visited the park over 100 times.
 That being said, I want to approach this post with just a handful of highlights from my trip there earlier this week.
 I will admit - I am not a thrill-seeking ride junkie; I have a soft spot for the more classic, nostalgic Disney attractions.
 I thoroughly enjoy the details Disney puts into its parks to create an ambience and transport guests to another world.
 Please keep my personal perspective in mind while you read this post.
 I will also approach this post as a list, instead of my usual chronological storytelling.
-For a full photo gallery of my top shots, visit my photo page here.

 IN NO PARTICULAR ORDER (because I can't decide): My top 5 highlights

 1. The Red Rose Taverne

 Along with most of the social media world, I too have become an admirer of the notorious red rose cups, hopeful to have my own one day.
 So, after checking some rides off our list, we decided to grab a snack (and more importantly a cup) at the Red Rose Taverne, a Beauty and the Beast-themed restaurant.
 When we walked up, I noticed a line out the door.
 I assumed it was a mad crowd also on its way to get some cups.
 However, the line wasn't actually out the door!
 Due to some fortunate circumstances, we coincidentally arrived minutes before the doors of the restaurant opened (11AM).
 We were one of the first served, and also one of the first to discover the red rose cups are no longer available (it sounded like they had no stock, but may be expecting some in the future).